neuscib/exploratory-data-analysis---online-shopping-in-retail376/README.md

 ## Project Description

-This project analyzes customer activity data from an online retail store.

-The goal is to explore user behavior, gain insights usind data analysis techniques and understad key metrics.
+This project performs an Exploratory Data Analysis (EDA) on online shopping behavior in the retail sector.
+The goal is to identify trends, understand customer interactions, and uncover insights related to website traffic, user engagement, and sales performance.

+### Key Objectives:
+- Identify the main sources of revenue.
+- Analyze customer behavior (returning vs. new customers).
+- Evaluate the impact of weekends on sales.
+- Determine which traffic sources contribute the most to conversions.
+- Handle missing data, outliers, and correlations in the dataset.

 ### What I Learned: